dilshankarunarathne/docker-notes/README.md

 # Architecture of Docker

 Docker uses a Client-Server architecture.
+It has client components that talks to a server